 Not everyone is aware that there are different types of dementia, but there are many.
 The most common is Alzheimer’s disease, which is known by many.
-You can also have Lewy body dementia (protein lumps on the brain) or mixed dementia.
+You can also encounter Lewy body dementia (protein lumps on the brain) or mixed dementia.

 The two types we would like to focus on are frontotemporal and vascular dementia.
 The reason for this is that they are both very different from each other.
 They are unlike Alzheimer’s and have a unique set of symptoms.